microsoft/AI-Robot-Challenge-Lab/README.md

 The code provided implements with ROS a complete robot application (from perception, to arm motion planning and control) with the Sawyer Robot.
 Feel free to have a look go the code in [src/sorting_demo](src/sorting_demo).

 The main robot controllers also starts a REST server and it is listening from any action request.
-For example, to see how the robot sort all the cubes on the trays, open a web browser and put the following url:
+For example, to see how the robot sort all the cubes on the trays, open a web browser and put the following URL:

 ```
 http://localhost:5000/start